nodegui/svelte-nodegui/docs_src/content/docs/40-components.md

 `<frame>` is a UI component used to display [`<page>`](docs#page) elements.
 Every app needs at least a single `<frame>`  element, usually set as the root element.
 Svelte Native creates the root frame for you.

-If you need to create multiple frames, you can do so by wrapping them in a Layout, for example if you want to have 2 frames side-by-side
+If you need to create multiple frames, you can do so by wrapping them in a Layout, for example if you want to have 2 frames side-by-side:

 ```html
 <gridLayout columns="*, *">